Therapeutics

 Activities

 • PRISM-TB: Drug-resistant TB, TB that can’t be cured by standard first-line antibiotics, is more difficult and expensive to treat.
 People receive the same length of treatment, regardless of their individual risk factors for unfavorable treatment outcomes.
 PRISM-TB aims to improve drug-resistant TB treatment by identifying both the right regimen and right duration, which depends on a patient’s own baseline risk of treatment failure and relapse.
-Learn more in the study overview HERE.
+Learn more in the PRISM-TB study overview and on ClinicalTrials.gov.

 • SMILE-TB: Drug-susceptible TB currently requires four to six months of treatment, but most children may be able to be cured with a shorter treatment of more powerful drugs.
-SMILE-TB will evaluate if two months of TB treatment, replacing older drugs with the powerful antibiotics rifapentine and moxifloxacin, is as safe and effective as longer treatment in children.
-Learn more in the study overview HERE.
+SMILE-TB is evaluating if two months of TB treatment, replacing older drugs with the powerful antibiotics rifapentine and moxifloxacin, is as safe and effective as longer treatment in children.
+Learn more in the SMILE-TB study overview and on ClinicalTrials.gov.

 • BREACH-TB: While we lack a broadly effective vaccine, preventive therapy is crucial to prevent TB disease, especially in high-risk populations such as children, people with HIV, and pregnant people.
 Short-course therapy has been available for several years for preventing drug-susceptible TB, but has not been tested in all these populations, and is not effective against drug-resistant TB.
-BREACH-TB will test the powerful and safe anti-TB medicine bedaquiline for universal short-course TB preventive therapy.
-Learn more in the study overview HERE.
+BREACH-TB is testing the powerful and safe anti-TB medicine bedaquiline for universal short-course TB preventive therapy.
+Learn more in the BREACH-TB study overview and on ClinicalTrials.gov.

 Partners & Collaborations